Meghana-2005/Diabetic-retinopathy-classification/README.md

 - Fully responsive design for mobile and desktop

 ### How it works:
-1. User uploads a fundus image.
+1. User uploads a retinal image.
 2. Image is preprocessed and passed to the model.
 3. The DR stage is predicted and displayed.